 - Social outings for Scholars, Summer Pathology and Laboratory Animal Medicine Fellows and current veterinarian-trainees early in the program.

-Fellowship and Application DatesThe Fellowship begins Monday May 21st and ends on Friday, August 10th, with the Veterinary Scholars Symposium in College Station, TX.
+Fellowship and Application DatesThe Fellowship begins Monday May 20th and ends on Friday, August 9th.
 These 12 weeks include multiple organized activities and daily laboratory research commitments, so Scholars are expected to take vacation before or after the fellowship dates.
 Exceptions will be made for students whose veterinary school academic year ends after or begins before the specified dates.
-Applications are due in early February.
+Applications are due February 1st, 2019.

-Fellowship StipendYou will receive a $5400 stipend for 12 weeks of research.
+Fellowship StipendYou will receive a weekly stipend of approximately $500.

 Working With Other VeterinariansJohns Hopkins is home to a vibrant community of veterinarians working in biomedical research and typically recruits two Veterinary Scholars every summer.
 We will also be hosting 2 veterinary students as Summer Comparative Pathology Fellows and 1 as a Summer Laboratory Animal Medicine Fellow..
 We currently have 3 residents in Laboratory Animal Medicine, 1 resident in Comparative Pathology, 12 veterinarians pursuing postdoctoral fellowships in research and 7 DVM, PhD faculty members.